 Infosys unveils latest digital innovations for Roland-Garros 2022

 The innovations are part of the five-year extended partnership that was announced by Infosys in March 2022.

-“What we’ve achieved yet again this year is testament to the strength of our relationship with Infosys as our digital innovation partner, and we continue to be an example for other sports tournaments around the globe.”
+“What we’ve achieved yet again this year is testament to the strength of our relationship with Infosys as our partner, and we continue to be an example for other sports tournaments around the globe.”

+Infosys unveils latest digital innovations for Roland-Garros 2022